ArtifexSoftware/MuPDF.NET/docs/textpage.rst

    .. method:: ExtractHtml

       Textpage content as a string in HTML format.
 This version contains complete formatting and positioning information.
 Images are included (encoded as base64 strings).
-You need an HTML package to interpret the output in Python.
+You need an HTML package to interpret the output.
 Your internet browser should be able to adequately display this information, but see :ref:`HTMLQuality`.

       :rtype: str

    .. method:: ExtractDict(bool sort=false)

-      Textpage content as a Python dictionary.
+      Textpage content as a dictionary.
 Provides same information detail as HTML.
 See below for the structure.

-      :arg bool sort: (new in v1.19.1) sort the output by vertical, then horizontal coordinates.
+      :arg bool sort: Sort the output by vertical, then horizontal coordinates.
 In many cases, this should suffice to generate a "natural" reading order.

       :rtype: dict